celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 celocli account:unlock --account $CELO_VALIDATOR_ADDRESS
 ```

 In a new tab, make a locked Gold account for both of your addresses by running the Celo CLI.
-This will allow you to stake Celo Gold, which is required to register a validator and validator groups:
+This will allow you to stake Celo Gold, which is required to register a Validator and Validator Groups:

 ```bash
 celocli account:register --from $CELO_VALIDATOR_GROUP_ADDRESS --name <GROUP_NAME_OF_YOUR_CHOICE>